A Lake Superior Circle Tour Road Trip

 Which is apparently a red flag in Canada.

 • No handguns!
-No seriously, Canada does not want you bringing your handguns in and maybe the border patrol agent will believe you when you say you don’t own or carry handguns.
-But then he is pretty sure you voted for the orange-haired guy so he might decide to search your motorhome anyways.
+No, seriously, Canada does not want you bringing your handguns in.
+Maybe the border patrol agent will believe you when you say you don’t own or carry handguns.
+But then he is pretty sure you voted for the orange-haired guy.
+He might decide to search your motorhome anyway.

 So you made it into Canada, yea!
 Did you stop at the border store for souvenirs?
 If you love to souvenir shop, Canada has some awesome options.
 There are so many moccasins and Native American-made goods.
 I had to control myself and not buy one of every awesome t-shirt I saw.

-Once you finally make it past that border checkpoint, the Trans Canada Highway circles Lake Superior and it is an incredible drive as you leave the terrible roads of Minnesota behind you and head into Ontario.
-Unfortunately, because our motorhome was searched forever at the border we missed out on our planned hike in Nipigon.
-Looking back at how we planned this trip, I wish we had added in a few more days for the tour so we could have spent hours hiking each day.
-We had planned to hike to Ruby Lake, an easy three-mile round trip hike but the Canadian border authorities kind of hijacked our fun hiking plans.
+Once you finally make it past that border checkpoint, the Trans Canada Highway circles Lake Superior.
+It is an incredible drive as you leave the terrible roads of Minnesota behind you and head into Ontario.
+Unfortunately, because our motorhome was searched forever at the border, we missed out on our planned hike in Nipigon.
+Looking back at how we planned this trip, I wish we had added a few more days for the tour so we could have spent hours hiking each day.
+We had planned to hike to Ruby Lake, an easy three-mile round-trip hike; however, the Canadian border authorities kind of hijacked our fun hiking plans.

-If you are planning a stop near Thunder Bay then you must check out Kakabeka Falls. twenty-five minutes out of the way.
-These are known as the Niagara Falls of Canada.
+If you are planning a stop near Thunder Bay, then you must check out Kakabeka Falls.
+Twenty-five minutes out of the way.
+These are known as the Niagara Falls of Thunder Bay.
 Thunder Bay is supposed to be a cute little tourist town.
-We wanted to stop here and walk around and get a coffee but we had multiple issues with the motorhome on this travel day so unfortunately all the touristy plans we had have to be recycled for another trip.
+We wanted to stop here and walk around and get a coffee but we had multiple issues with the motorhome on this travel day.
+Unfortunately, all the touristy plans we made, had to be recycled for another trip.

-Once you get past Thunder Bay the provincial parks are just stunning.
-You can park at them and go for a walk, hike or swim around Lake Superior.
+Once you get past Thunder Bay, the provincial parks are just stunning.
+You can park there and go for a walk, hike or swim around Lake Superior.
 We stopped in multiple locations so our pup could swim in the vastness of Lake Superior.
 It felt like we were at the ocean!
-If you stop at any of the Provincial Parks on this drive you will need to buy a parking permit.
-Buy your daily parking permit here! toll road bullshit.
+If you stop at any of the Provincial Parks on this drive, you will need to buy a parking permit.
+Buy your daily parking permit here!

 Red chairs and maple syrup